 Shared commercial kitchen spaces are easier to find in recent years.
 The COVID-19 pandemic encouraged a boom in commercial kitchen construction, and ghost operators can now find spaces in co-working kitchens built especially for ghost operations by CloudKitchens, Reef, and Kitchen United.
 You can also find general commercial kitchen spaces in your area by checking sites like the Kitchen Door and Commercial Kitchen for Rent.

 Suppose commercial kitchens are filling up in your area.
-In that case, you can reach out to restaurants that operate during limited hours (breakfast only, dinner only, etc.) and ask if they would be interested in subletting their kitchen to you in the off-hours.
+In that case, you can reach out to restaurants that operate during limited hours (breakfast only, dinner only, etc.) and ask if they would be interested in subletting their kitchen to you during the off-hours.
 Shared spaces offer one benefit that freestanding kitchens do not: they are often all set with the DOH on many of the rules considering owning a food operating space.

 Like any restaurant, your ghost kitchen will need several permits and licenses from your local fire, health, and tax authorities.
 Some permits are tied to the building itself and require site inspections.
 If you operate your ghost kitchen from a new, freestanding, independent location, you’ll need to obtain these.